MohamedElaraby99/tracker-tool/Ackee-master/docs/API.md

 # API

-Ackee features a GraphQL API that allows you to build custom tools upon Ackee.
+FikraTracker features a GraphQL API that allows you to build custom tools upon FikraTracker.
 Everything you see in the UI is made from data delivered by the API.

 Here are a few resources to help you get started with GraphQL: